2023 A-League Men Grand Final: Melbourne City

 Melbourne City's opponents in the semi-final were Sydney FC and the first leg was played on 12 May 2023 at Allianz Stadium in Sydney.
 The Sky Blues reached the semi-finals after their 2–1 win against Western Sydney Wanderers in the elimination finals.
 The match kicked off at 7:45 p.m.
 (AEDT) and ended in a 1–1 draw in front off 15,322 spectators.
 Mathew Leckie opened the score early in the first half for City, before Adam Le Fondre equalised from a retaken penalty, initially taken by Anthony Caceres and intervened through VAR.
 The returning leg commenced on 19 May in Melbourne in front of a crowd of 9,223.
 The first half saw Max Burgess sent off in the 21st minute of the match for a challenge on Marco Tilio, who was named "man of the match" by viewers.
 The leg ended in a 4–0 win for Melbourne City, adding towards a 5–1 aggregate and allowing them through to their fourth consecutive Grand Final.
-Curtis Good, Marco Tilio and Richard van der Venne scored a goal each, extended by an own-goal from Sydney's Jack Rodwell.
+Curtis Good, Tilio and Richard van der Venne scored a goal each, extended by an own-goal from Sydney's Jack Rodwell.
 Burgess was given a two-match suspension for serious foul play.